 Birth of the defiant Dudley

 Birth of the brilliant South African batsman Dudley Nourse, who used all the power generated by his massive forearms to crunch bowlers into submission off the back foot.
-He played 35 Tests between 1935 and 1951, averaging 53 (this in a side which won only two of those Tests).
-His finest hour came at Trent Bridge in 1951, when, aged 40, he defied the pain from a pinned broken thumb to grind out 208 in almost 10 hours.
+He played 35 Tests between 1935 and 1951, averaging 53 (this in a side that won only two of those Tests).
+His finest hour came at Trent Bridge in 1951, when, aged 40, he defied the pain from a pinned broken thumb to grind out 208 in almost ten hours.
 It was worth it, though - his innings set South Africa up for their first Test win for 16 years.
-He was the son of Old Dave Nourse, who played 45 consecutive Tests for South Africa at the start of the 20th century.
+He was the son of Dave Nourse, who played 45 consecutive Tests for South Africa at the start of the 20th century.
 Dudley died in Durban in 1981.

 A duff pitch in Peshawar precipitated a batting masterclass from Javed Miandad as Pakistan beat New Zealand by 46 runs in the first one-dayer.
 In a rain-reduced 39-overs game, where only one other batsman passed 29, Miandad made 80 not out.
 Pakistan's other match-winner was the unheralded seamer Zakir Khan, who scythed through the top order with 4 for 19 on his debut.
 It was a false dawn, though - Zakir managed only 12 wickets in a further 16 ODIs.